bleakchandler/bpm-notebook/README.md

 Press any key to continue
 ```

-The main menu displays a list of a user's extant setlists as well as menu options for creating a new setlist or deleting an extant setlist after a confirmation.
+The main menu displays a list of a user's extant setlists as well as menu options for creating a new setlist, importing a setlist or deleting an extant setlist after a confirmation.
 Each setlist has a target tempo which the app will use to make suggestions.

 ```
 Choose a setlist or create a new setlist:
 ‣ James's amazing set (110.25 BPM)
   (new setlist)
+  (import setlist)
   (delete setlist)
   (quit)
 ```